situmtech/react-native/example/README.md

     <img src="./docs/assets/positioning_preview.png" alt="map_preview">
 </div>

-In this sample app we will guide you step by step to set up your first react-native application using Situm SDK.
-Before starting to write code, we recommend you to [set up an account in our dashboard](https://github.com/situmtech/situm-react-native-plugin/tree/master#setup-your-account).

 ## What's in here <a name="whatsinhere"/>

 Situm SDK is a set of utilities that allow any developer to build location based apps using Situm's indoor positioning system.